 The sixth cover design mistake is to make the back cover text all about the author rather than the buyer.
 Buyers of any product or service are asking one question, “What’s in it for ME?”
 Back cover text for fiction titles should arouse curiosity but not satisfy it.
 I recommend a headline on the back cover so the interested buyer gets an immediate, additional reason to read more.
 For nonfiction titles, just the opposite: specific benefits should be included, perhaps as bullet points.
 All back cover text should end with a call to action, some form of “buy now!”

 Should authors attempt to design and produce book covers?
 If the author is releasing a book only for friends and family, maybe, but I would argue that even then “good enough” is an excuse, not a standard.
 Professional book designers will produce a much more eye-catching and memorable product than an author using some free design software or generic online design service or template.

 If the book is intended for sale, and the author has had little or no professional input, free tools can only put out what the author puts in.
 The reviews will be swift and brutal, and sales will screech to a halt—if they ever get off the ground in the first place.

 If you’re self-publishing your book, work with 1106 Design on your cover design.
-We provide publishing services to discerning indie authors.
+We provide publishing services to discerning authors.
 Contact us today!